zhangyaoxing/x-ray/README.md

     "template": "standard.html"
 }
 ```
-There's also the `/config_test.json` which sets the thresholds to a very low level so that most items will show up in the report.
+There's also the `/config_test.json` which sets the thresholds to a very low level which will fail most tests.
 It's mainly used for testing purpose.

 #### Checksets
 *The `checksets` section in the above example.*